JeremiahSeagraves/AlphanumericRecognizer/README.md

 This microservice is the one intended as the general API of the project.
 It uses Spring MVC, among other techs.

+### ML-Agent
+This microservice is the most important, in a business manner, since this is the one with the ML algorithm that identifies the characters based on images.

 ### UI Thymeleaf
 This microservice is just to test microservice communication and self-discovery between API and UI.

+### UI Angular
+This microservice is one of a few that will have a web-client app for testing alphanumeric recognition.

 ## How to build and run locally